CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 | 9         | Short       | Narrow     | Pale       | Wavy     |
 | 10        | Scrawny     | Broken     | Pierced    | Greased  |

-## Ambition, Beliefs & Instincts
+## Choosing Ambition, Beliefs & Instincts
+As described in the [section with the same name](#ambition-beliefs--instincts)

+### Choosing an Ambition
 At the core of every character stands their [ambition](#ambition), which is the primary force driving them.
 A good **ambition** should last you a long time and give the **GM** a hint what kind of story you want to explore with your character.

 Talk to your **GM** about the **ambition** you want your character to have.
-On the one hand, it allows them to determine the kind of story you want to explore and they can also be the arbiter in whether the **ambition** is a suitable long-term goal.
+On the one hand, it allows them to determine the kind of story you want to explore and on the other hand they can guage whether the **ambition** is a suitable long-term goal.

 Keep in mind the **ambition** you can randomly determine here is kept most basic and generic.
 Work with your **GM** to fill in the details.